Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

         opt.step()
         opt.zero_grad()

-This is not recommended when using a single optimizer, instead it's recommended when using 2+ optimizers AND you are an expert user.
-Most useful for research like reinforcement learning, sparse coding and GAN research.
+This is recommended only if using 2+ optimizers AND if you know how to perform the optimization procedure properly.
+Note that automatic optimization can still be used with multiple optimizers by relying on the ``optimizer_idx`` parameter.
+Manual optimization is most useful for research topics like reinforcement learning, sparse coding, and GAN research.

 In the multi-optimizer case, ignore the ``optimizer_idx`` argument and use the optimizers directly